muaz-khan/WebRTC-Experiment/Python/files/websocket/README.md

 <!-- First of all; get camera -->
 <script>
-    var socket = new WebSocket('wss://pubsub.pubnub.com/demo/demo/webrtc-experiment');
+    var socket = new WebSocket('wss://pubsub.pubnub.com/demo/demo/' + uniqueChannel);

     socket.onmessage = function (event) {
         var message = event.data;

         /* because sdp size is larger than what pubnub supports for single request...that's why it is splitted into two parts */

         if (message.firstPart) {
             global.firstPart = message.firstPart;